gerane/gerane.github.io/_posts/2016-06-30-Part-1-Gitting-Started.md

 ![Github Client Image](/images/2016/06/Github.png)

 ### SourceTree
 The client I got started with was [SourceTree](https://www.sourcetreeapp.com/).
 It has a lot of features and gets the job done.
-Sourcetree has a busier interface, but that might not be an issue.
+SourceTree has a busier interface, but that might not be an issue.
 Some may prefer this over the flatter metro sort of style of the Github Desktop client.
 It may not be quite as easy to use if you are just getting started.

 ![SourceTree Image](/images/2016/06/SourceTree.png)

 ### GitKraken
 The client that I am using now is [GitKraken](https://www.gitkraken.com/) and it is by far my favorite.
-I try to use the commandline interface for git as much as I can, but sometimes I just need a good client when working with something more complicated.
+I try to use the command line interface for git as much as I can, but sometimes I just need a good client when working with something more complicated.
 It might be a little harder to use if you are just getting started, but it just outperforms the other clients I have used.
 It has a great merge and diff tool built in for resolving conflicts that is very nice.
 It really starts to outperform the other clients when you start getting more into collaborating and using branching.
 Below is an image of GitKraken in a white theme.

 ![GitKraken](/images/2016/06/GitKrakenLight.png)